Star Wars: The High Republic

-Star Wars: The High Republic is a multimedia project consisting of various stories from the Star Wars franchise set during the "High Republic" era, which spans approx. 500 to 100 years before the Skywalker Saga and is set hundreds of years after the fall of the "Old Republic".
+Star Wars: The High Republic is a multimedia project consisting of various stories from the Star Wars franchise set in its fictional universe during the "High Republic" era, which spans approx. 500 to 100 years before the Skywalker Saga and is set hundreds of years after the fall of the "Old Republic".
 The initiating event of the sub-franchise is "The Great Disaster" involving the antagonistic "space Vikings" known as the Nihil and the subsequent intervention of the Jedi.

 The series' novel series is divided into three phases.
 The first, Light of the Jedi, ran from January 2021 to February 2022.
 The second phase, Quest of the Jedi, started in October 2022.
 The third phase, Trials of the Jedi, began in November 2023 with the release of George Mann's novel The Eye of Darkness.
-The series' television series includes Young Jedi Adventures (2023–present) and The Acolyte (2024).
+The series' television series includes Young Jedi Adventures (2023–2025) and The Acolyte (2024).

 Premise

 The High Republic era was a golden age for both the Galactic Republic and the Jedi Order who were both at the height of their power.
 Importantly, it was a time of peace for the Republic and the Republic was expanding into previously unreached areas in the Outer Rim.
 The Jedi Order worked as a distinct entity separate from the Republic and the Order was at its most diverse and transparent, donning golden robes and wielding the Force to a much greater extent.
 The Jedi were primarily based on Coruscant but a number of Jedi Temples were scattered across the galaxy on every major Republic planet.